• Skip to main content

 5 from 2 votes

-Orange Blossom Cake with sweet cherry glaze combines a firm yet light, tender buttery sponge with seasonal, sweet cherries.
-It's a classic pound cake with a sophisticated flavour, finished off here with an elegant cherry glaze.
+Orange Blossom Cake combines a firm yet light, tender buttery sponge with a sweet orange blossom glaze.
+It's a classic pound cake with a sophisticated flavour.

 Category: Cakes